Is It Irresponsible To Have A Child If You’re Depressed?

 You shouldn’t let your mental health struggles end your dreams of parenthood.
-Because while it’s true that depressed men and women have children who are at increased risk of attachment issues, learning disabilities, and mental health problems, risk alone is no reason to not have children.
-“No one would ever feel comfortable saying, you have a history of diabetes so you shouldn’t have a child,” Dr. Carly Snyder, a reproductive and perinatal psychiatrist, told Fatherly.
+Because although it’s true that depressed men and women have children who are at increased risk of attachment issues, learning disabilities, and mental health problems, risk alone is no reason to not have children.
+“No one would ever feel comfortable saying, you have a history of diabetes so you shouldn’t have a child,” says Carly Snyder, M.D., a reproductive and perinatal psychiatrist.
 “Treatment works.
 If someone wants to be a parent they should have the opportunity to be a parent.”

 “There are risks, but you manage those risks.”

 It’s understandable why someone who struggles with chronic depression would have concerns about pregnancy and parenthood.
 There’s evidence that depression can have genetic roots and that, regardless, being raised by depressed parents increases the risk of depression for kids.
 Depressed pregnant mothers are more likely to develop gestational diabetes and hypertension, and more likely to miss OBGYN appointments.
 Infants born to depressed mothers have predispositions to sleep problems, attachment issues, and learning and behavioral disorders.

 Isolated studies suggest these issues may arise from psychiatric medication, rather than depression itself.
 But Snyder maintains that pregnant people should take the full effective dose of their medications anyway — managing their symptoms entirely rather than opting for a lower dose.
 Because as long as it’s unclear whether depression or anti-depressants are driving poor outcomes in children, it makes little sense to expose a fetus to both low-dose medications and untreated symptoms.
 “We want to reduce exposure count.
 If she’s on a very low dose and symptomatic, that’s two exposures and no one benefits from that,” Snyder says.